What is Neurofeedback?

 It takes approximately 5-10 sessions to begin noticing results, though 10-20% of clients report significant changes in 1-2 sessions, and 10-20% of clients report no noticeable changes after 10 sessions.

 A normally-responding client typically begins by noticing positive effects like feeling calm, present, and less reactive in the 1-2 days after their initial sessions.
 This is a good sign that their brains will respond effectively to training.
-Over time these benefits begin to deepen and last longer between sessions, until eventually their brain internalizes this new was of functioning and no longer needs sessions to maintain it, usually around 30 sessions, though this also varies from client to client.
+Over time these benefits begin to deepen and last longer between sessions, until eventually their brain internalizes this new way of functioning and no longer needs sessions to maintain it, usually around 30 sessions, though this also varies from client to client.

 Is Neurofeedback a medical treatment?
 Is it well-researched?